Global PVDC Barrier Material Market Size, Share, Value, and Competitive Landscape 2024

 Summary

-PVDC Barrier Material Market in Indonesia – Manufacturing and Consumption, Outlook and Forecast 2020-2026
+PVDC Barrier Material Market in Thailand – Manufacturing and Consumption, Outlook and Forecast 2020-2026

 Polyvinylidene chloride (PVDC) Barrier Material was one of the first polymers to be commercialized.
 Due to low gas and vapor permeability, it is widely used in the manufacture of food and consumer goods packaging, as well as in areas where high resistance to moisture and aggressive medium is required.

-This report contains market size and forecasts of PVDC Barrier Material in Indonesia, including the following market information:
+This report contains market size and forecasts of PVDC Barrier Material in Thailand, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the PVDC Barrier Material manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on PVDC Barrier Material production and consumption in Indonesia
+This report also analyses and evaluates the COVID-19 impact on PVDC Barrier Material production and consumption in Thailand

 Total Market by Segment: